unduli-attacked/govSim/README.md

 ### Begin
 - Section is skipped if coming from **Legislative Mode**
 - Select a political party and a state
-- Select an initial position (ex. mayor, state legislator, lawyer)
+- Select an initial position (ex. mayor, state legislator, lawyer, congressman)
 - Select primary personal values
 ### Campaign
 - Longer than legislative